cbfrance/christopherbfrance.com/source/2008-05-28-the-three-simplest-and-most-effective-anti-spam-hacks-i-have-ever-seen.html.markdown

 <strong>Hack 2: DNS Blocklists</strong>

 This one is even easier, requiring only an extra line (for each blocklist).
 The blocklists are Just put it right there in that same block in main.cf.
 I typically use four of them.
 (Each has a slightly different purpose and tolerance.
 Check out the sites to get a flavor for why they exist.)
-This one is actually my favorite -- it was created by the geek premier <a href="http://en.wikipedia.org/wiki/Paul_Vixie">Paul Vixie</a> and uses a <a href="http://en.wikipedia.org/wiki/DNSBL">DNS lookup</a> for an extraordinarily light overhead.
+This one is actually my favorite &mdash; it was created by the geek premier <a href="http://en.wikipedia.org/wiki/Paul_Vixie">Paul Vixie</a> and uses a <a href="http://en.wikipedia.org/wiki/DNSBL">DNS lookup</a> for an extraordinarily light overhead.

 Step One: